 Several hands are played, during which each player uses their hand to form combinations of three or more cards to get more than 100 points before their opponent does.

 How to Play Gin Rummy?

 Players who did not deal with the cards begin the game by picking up the upturned card next to the stock deck, which means one of the cards must be discarded.
-In cases where the said card is not of interest, the player passes.
-The opponent may then take that card and discard another, and if they aren’t interested, they may pass without discarding.
-The first player can now take the top card from the stock deck and discard another card.
-As the game moves on, each player can take a card from the deck or discard pile, then discard a card, which may not be the same card they just picked up from the discard pile.
+The player passes in cases where the said card is not of interest.
+The opponent may then take that card and discard another; if they aren’t interested, they may pass without discarding it.
+The first player can take the top card from the stock deck and discard another card.
+As the game progresses, each player can take a card from the deck or discard pile, then discard a card, which may not be the same card they just picked up from the discard pile.
 Finally, the game ends when sufficient partial games have been played to allow one player to get 100 or more points.